Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 They operate using the pooled fund model, like a REIT.
 Technically, they operate many REITs, and spread your money among them depending on your investment settings.

-Fundrise invests in a combination of residential projects (mostly apartment buildings) and secured loans.
-They do own commercial properties in their investment portfolio as well, along with some single-family rental properties.
+Fundrise invests in a combination of income-producing properties and secured loans.
+Their property portfolio includes single-family rental properties, apartment complexes, and commercial properties including office space and industrial real estate.
 Your money spreads among many of their real estate projects, which helps you diversify.

-They also offer a Premium option with a minimum investment of $100,000, available only to accredited investors.
+They also offer some funds available only to accredited investors.
 This allows access to more private offerings, including fractional ownership in individual rental properties.

 Fundrise allows you to set up automated monthly investments and automated dividend reinvestment.
 They’re also partnered with a custodian to allow investing through a self-directed IRA.